Lakers Rumors: Warriors Could Sign Brook Lopez In Free Agency, According To ‘LA Sports Hub’

 In 74 games for the Lakers, coming off the bench in only two of them, Lopez has averaged 13.0 points, 4.0 rebounds, 1.7 assists, and 1.3 blocks in only 23.4 minutes a night.
 His points-per-game tied for the lowest in his career while his rebounding numbers are better only than the 3.6 rebounds-per-game he recorded in the 2011-2012 season.
 However, his three-point shooting percentage remained at 34.5 percent, which is remarkable for a player of his size and position.

-A previous Inquisitr article said that the Lakers are “unlikely to re-sign” Lopez this summer as the team’s priority is to sign two maximum salary players, such as LeBron James and Paul George.
+A previous Inquisitr article reported that the Lakers are “unlikely to re-sign” Lopez this summer as the team’s priority is to sign two maximum salary players, such as LeBron James and Paul George.
 Los Angeles is said to be clearing as much cap space as possible to accommodate the large contracts of both James and George.

 With that, LA Sports Hub’s Jason Reed predicted that the defending champion Warriors might pick up Lopez in free agency, although at a much lower cost.
 The reporter said that Golden State may be willing to offer Lopez the combined salaries of Zaza Pachulia and JaVale McGee, who are both going to become unrestricted free agents as well this offseason, which stands at around $5.5 million per season.